henu/um3timelapse/README.md

 People have been using an Octoprint plugin, Octolapse, to do this on their Prusa and other 3D printers already, but few have done this trick on an Ultimaker.
 I stumbled upon a post in the Ultimaker 3 Support group on Facebook and it led to this [Thingiverse page](https://www.thingiverse.com/thing:3121227).
 My main thing was I knew that unlimitedbacon's code worked (really well) and I liked the idea of moving the head out of the way to take a picture.
 Using this repository, you don't have to print anything extra to mount another camera to your printer.
 The only major changes are printing a dummy object on Extruder 2 and running this Python script somewhere.

-Usage remains the same, and currently this will only work superbly well with one material.
-Load nothing material in Extruder 2 so nothing comes out of the nozzle, but make the printer thing there is something loaded.
+Usage remains nearly the same, and currently this will only work superbly well with one material.
+Load nothing material in Extruder 2 so nothing comes out of the nozzle, but make the printer think there is something loaded.
 In my case that's PLA.
 Next, place an object to be printed on Extruder 2 out of the way of your main model and resize it to the height of your model with the X and Y being 1 and 1.

 ![screenshot](https://github.com/starbuck93/um3timelapse/raw/master/screenshot.png)

-You can put any number for the delay, that option will be removed soon.

 Usage
 -----
 ```
-$ ./timelapse.py HOST 1 OUTFILE
+$ ./timelapse.py HOST POST_SEC OUTFILE
 ```